ToolJet/ToolJet/docs/versioned_docs/version-2.0.0-beta/contributing-guide/setup/macos.md

     1.4 Install PostgREST(optional)

     :::info
-    Required only if TooljetDb is being used.
+    Required only if Tooljet Database is being used.

     Please use PostgREST version 10.1.1.x
     :::